JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 ```
 ### DM Datasets

-The DM datasets load and work similarly to Bsuite datasets.
+The DM datasets load and work similarly to bsuite datasets.
 Since, I made one file to manage `DM Control`, `DM Lab` and `DM Locomotion`, there had to be a lot of post processing work to handle all the edge cases presented by each of the dataset.

 The types also had to be created based on the individual datasets so that the code is good at loading efficiently.